apache/royale-docs/component-sets/jewel/jewel-textinput.md

 ## Overview

-The Jewel TextInput implements the jewel control for single-line text field.
-It dispatches a change event when the user input text.
+The Jewel TextInput control implements the Jewel control for a single-line text field.
+It dispatches a change event when the user inputs text.

-> For multi line text input control see [TextArea](component-sets/jewel/textarea)
+> For a multi-line text input control see [TextArea](component-sets/jewel/textarea)

 ## Example of use